TwitterFacebookpinterest

 At the end of 1962, OKB-1 was reviewing various scenarios of lunar and martian expeditions, which could take advantage of the prospective N1 rocket with the expected payload of 75 tons to the low Earth's orbit.
 Four architectures were chosen out of 26 possible schemes to put cosmonauts on the lunar surface.
 The favored scenario required three N1 rockets launching the 19K lunar expeditionary system and a pair of 21K tankers for in-orbit fueling of the 19K ship.
 The crew would be delivered later on the vehicle derived from the 7K spacecraft.
 The expedition would use a direct descent to the lunar surface, skipping complex and dangerous rendezvous in the lunar orbit.

 It took more than three years after Kennedy's speech in 1961 for the cash-strapped Soviet government to commit needed resources for the manned expedition on the surface of the Moon.
 "Do not leave the Moon to the Americans," Nikita Khrushchev reportedly told leaders of the Soviet rocket industry, "...Anything you need in order to do it, will be provided."
 On Aug.
 3, 1964, the Soviet government finally gave full go ahead to the lunar landing effort with Decree No. 655-268.
-The now secondary task of the lunar flyby was delegated to Vladimir Chelomei's own spacecraft launched by the newly developed UR-500.
-At the same time, Korolev could now focus on the much more difficult but prestigious task of beating Americans to the Moon with his L3 lunar landing system.
+What became a secondary task of a lunar flyby was delegated to Vladimir Chelomei's own spacecraft launched by the newly developed UR-500 rocket.
+At the same time, Korolev had to focus on a much more difficult but prestigious task of beating Americans to the Moon with his L3 lunar landing system.

 At the end of 1964, Korolev also approved the idea to dock a pair of the 7K spacecraft in the Earth's orbit as a rehearsal of future operations during lunar expeditions.
 The Soyuz variant proposed for this purpose was designated 7K-OK, where the "7K" designation was inherited from the original manned vehicle in the lunar fly-by project, while "OK" stood for "okolozemny korabl" or "near-Earth-orbital spacecraft."

-In January 1966, the Soviet lunar program received another blow with the death of Sergei Korolev.
-After many delays, the first unmanned Soyuz 7K-OK spacecraft was finally launched in November 1966.
+In January 1966, the Soviet lunar program received another blow with the death of Sergei Korolev, but after many delays, the first unpiloted Soyuz 7K-OK spacecraft was finally launched in November 1966.
+At the time, the USSR was still well in the Moon Race and the planned lunar landing was still remote enough for TsKBEM to draft a super-ambitious three-phase strategy for lunar exploration.
+(INSIDER CONTENT)

 On Feb.
-4, 1967, the Soviet government issued another decree, which proclaimed the flight around the Moon and the piloted landing on its surface a task of "state importance."
+4, 1967, the Soviet government issued another decree, which proclaimed the flight around the Moon and the piloted landing on its surface to be a task of "state importance."
 The document set the goal of flying a circumlunar mission between June and October 1967.
-The flight testing of the 7K-L1 system began in March 1967, with the largely successful launch of the UR-500K rocket variant delivering the 7K-L1 No. 2P unmanned spacecraft prototype.
+The flight testing of the 7K-L1 system began in March 1967, with the largely successful launch of the UR-500K/Block D rocket variant delivering the 7K-L1 No. 2P unmanned spacecraft prototype.

 In the meantime, various technical problems, delayed the first launch of the N1 rocket until February 1969 and it ended in failure.
 It was a heavy blow to the Soviet space program, already hopelessly behind the US in the Moon Race.
 While engineers at Sergei Korolev's TsKBEM design bureau were picking up pieces, their Kremlin bosses watched the US to add to its triumphant flight of Apollo-8 around the Moon in the previous December yet another successful test of the Saturn-5 rocket during the Apollo-9 mission in March 1969.
 Two months later, the piloted lunar module of the Apollo-10 mission hovered just a few miles from the lunar surface, setting the stage for the actual landing in the Summer 1969.
 Not surprisingly, new calls for changing the course came to the Kremlin.